John A. Bryant: Kellogg Company

 In 2012, Bryant was sanguine about the purchase of Pringles from Procter & Gamble, after a deal with Diamond Foods fell through.

 Bryant has admitted to firing too many employees in the United States during the Great Recession.

 In September 2017, the company announced Bryant would retire in the first week of October.
-Steven Cahillane will succeed Bryant.
+Steve Cahillane succeeded Bryant.
 According to Kellogg spokesperson Kris Charles, as reported by Fortune, it was Bryant's decision to retire.
 Bryant will stay on as executive chairman until 15 March.

 Personal life

 Bryant lives in Kalamazoo, Michigan, with his wife Alison and their six children.